chrisdiana/chrisdiana.github.io/src/posts/2015-05-26-intro-to-using-sqlite-with-php.md

 var_dump($cars);
 {% endhighlight %}

 That about wraps it up for a nice intro to using PHP with SQLite.
-Make sure to take a look at the [links](http://codoki.github.io/links/) page for further reading and resources.